gmfmi/searchinGhost/README.md

 On this demo, the searchable content comes from the official Ghost demo API (i.e. https://demo.ghost.io).
 Options are set to default so each input word is searched into posts title, tags, excerpt and main content.

 For example, search the word "marmalade".
-It does not exist in any post title, exerpt or tag but it is used one time in the "Down The Rabbit Hole" article, that why you will get it as a result.
+It does not exist in any post title, excerpt or tag but it is used one time in the "Down The Rabbit Hole" article, that why you will get it as a result.

 ## Quick Start